ytixu/Hermes/docs/_build/html/_sources/installation.txt

 	make test_hermes

 This will call ``/Hermes/test/test.py`` to create a random edge-list and a node-list under the directory ``/Hermes/test/data``.
-Then, command ``hermes`` will be triggered to create the output, ``out.gexf``, with all centrality measures and detected communities as node attributes.
+Then, the command ``hermes`` will be triggered to create the output, ``out.gexf``, with all centrality measures and detected communities as node attributes.